-The wheat and chessboard story is summarized on many pages on this website:
+The wheat-and-chessboard story is discussed on many pages within this website:

 Dec 2019: When we grasp this map of the universe, https://81018.com/comprehensive/